riversyang/OIPs/OIPs/oip-2.md

 }
 ```

-The Derivative interface implements ERC20, Ownable and ComponentContainerInterface.
-The ERC20 gives the derivative as a standard token and can be traded at any exchanges.
-The ownable makes the creator the permission control to do advanced operations such as setting up components.
+The Derivative Interface implements ERC20 standard, Ownable component, and the ComponentCointainerInterface.
+Implementation of the ERC20 standard allows interoperability of the tokenized product as it can be traded like any ERC20 token and can be stored in wallets or be listed on exchanges.
+The Ownable component gives the creator the permission control to conduct advanced operations such as setting up components.

 ```javascript
 pragma solidity 0.4.24;